GrofGraf/octobercms-google-maps/README.md

 `Marker Image` and `Directions Button Text` are optional fields.
 If you leave `Marker Image` field empty, default marker will be displayed.

-For directions button to work, you must have the following requirements met:
+For directions button to work, your website must have a secure origin such as HTTPS.
- * `Show Marker` option enabled
- * secure origin such as HTTPS

 If [Translate](https://octobercms.com/plugin/rainlab-translate) is enabled, `Directions Button Text` is translatable.

 ## Usage
 To use this plugin, first you must fill all the required settings.
 You can put the map on any front-end page.
 Add the `googleMap Component` to a page or layout.

 The simplest way to add the map is to use the component's default partial and the `{% component %}` tag.
-Add it to a page or layout where you want to display the form:
+Add it to a page or layout where you want to display the map:

     {% component 'googleMap' %}

 If you want to add `Get Directions` button, you can include a component's partial located in the `plugins/grofgraf/googlemaps/components/googlemap/directions-button.htm` by adding

     {% partial 'googleMap::directions-button' %}
+> Note that directions will only work if your website has a secure origin such as HTTPS

 ## Authors